-- 6.1 All the Applicable Persons must perform their duties and functions honestly and in the best interests of the Company and should not place themselves in a position that would result in a conflict or perceived conflict between their personal interests and the interests of the Company. - 6.2 In respect of an employee, a conflict of interest arises when an employee participates in an activity or acquires another interest or loyalty that jeopardises, or could jeopardise, his or her judgment, objectivity or independence and jeopardise the employee's personal reputation and that of ARM. - 6.3 It is not possible to enumerate all situations which could constitute a conflict of interest.
+- 6.1 All the Applicable Persons must perform their duties and functions honestly and in the best interests of the Company and should not place themselves in a position that would result in a conflict or perceived conflict between their personal interests and the interests of the Company. - In respect of an employee, a conflict of interest arises when an employee participates in an activity or acquires another interest or loyalty that jeopardises, or could jeopardise, his or her judgment, objectivity or independence and jeopardise the employee's personal reputation and that of ARM. - 6.3 It is not possible to enumerate all situations which could constitute a conflict of interest.
 The facts of each situation will determine whether the interest in question is such as to bring it within the area of potential conflict of interest.
-The following examples in respect of ARM employees may constitute a potential conflict of interest:
+The following examples in respect of ARM employees may constitute a potential conflict of interest: - 6.3.1 accepting personal favours or any form of preferential treatment from any current or potential supplier, advisor, competitor or business associate of ARM; - entering into any agreement, arrangement or understanding with any third party to the detriment of ARM; - engaging in activities in one's private capacity or other than as a representative of ARM which may impact adversely on the ARM employee's ability to fulfil his/her obligations to ARM, with integrity and in the best interests of ARM;

-- 6.3.1 accepting personal favours or any form of preferential treatment from any current or potential supplier, advisor, competitor or business associate of ARM; - 6.3.2 entering into any agreement, arrangement or understanding with any third party to the detriment of ARM; - 6.3.3 engaging in activities in one's private capacity or other than as a representative of ARM which may impact adversely on the ARM employee's ability to fulfil his/her obligations to ARM, with integrity and in the best interests of ARM; - 6.3.4 taking up temporary or casual employment with another employer whilst on annual leave or on any other leave of absence; - 6.3.5 personal relationships between ARM employees in the same reporting line; - 6.3.6 serving on a board or committee of any commercial entity unrelated to ARM; - 6.3.7 using contacts entered into and/or information obtained from suppliers of ARM for the ARM employee's advancement or private commercial interests; - 6.3.8 unduly influencing or attempting to influence anyone with the view of obtaining any appointment, promotion, privilege, advantage or benefit for a "Related Person", as
+- taking up temporary or casual employment with another employer whilst on annual leave or on any other leave of absence; - 6.3.5 personal relationships between ARM employees in the same reporting line; - 6.3.6 serving on a board or committee of any commercial entity unrelated to ARM; - 6.3.7 using contacts entered into and/or information obtained from suppliers of ARM for the ARM employee's advancement or private commercial interests; - 6.3.8 unduly influencing or attempting to influence anyone with the view of obtaining any appointment, promotion, privilege, advantage or benefit for a "Related Person"2, as provided for in section 2(1)(a) or 2(1)(b) of the Companies Act, No. 71 of 2008 (Companies Act), of the ARM employee; - 6.3.9 using or disclosing any information obtained from the ARM employee's engagement with ARM for personal gain or any other reason other than the purpose such information was authorised or intended for; - 6.3.10 authorising a loan provided by ARM to him/herself; or

-&lt;sup>2 (1) Related Person for all purposes of this Code shall be defined as follows:
+2 (1) Related Person for all purposes of this Code shall be defined as follows: